-The Exploration and evaluation assets are tested for impairment if facts or circumstances indicate that impairment exists:
+The mineral property interests are tested for impairment if facts or circumstances indicate that impairment exists:

-• the period for which the Company has the right to explore in the specific area has expired during the period or will expire in the near future, and is not expected to be renewed;

-- an obligation to incur decommissioning and site rehabilitation costs occurs when environmental disturbance is substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; - exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; and - sufficient data exist to indicate that, although a development in the specific area is likely to proceed, the carrying amount of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale.
+- the period for which the Company has the right to explore in the specific area has expired during the period or will expire in the near future, and is not expected to be renewed; - substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; - exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; and - sufficient data exist to indicate that, although a development in the specific area is likely to proceed, the carrying amount of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale.

-If it is determined that capitalized acquisition, exploration and evaluation costs are not recoverable, or the property is abandoned or management has determined impairment in value, the property is written down to its recoverable amount.
+If it is determined that capitalized acquisition, exploration and evaluation costs are not recoverable, or the property is abandoned or management has determined there is an impairment in value, the property is written down to its recoverable amount.
 From time to time, the Company acquires or disposes properties pursuant to the terms of option agreements.
 Options are exercisable entirely at the discretion of the optionee, and accordingly, are recorded as mineral property costs or recoveries when the payments are made or received.
-After costs are recovered, the balance of the payments received is recorded as a gain on option or disposition of mineral property.
+After costs are recovered, the balance of the payments received is recorded as a gain on option or disposition of mineral property interest.